nuwankng/custom-api-redeployer-undeloyer/README.md

 ## Requirements
 - Java 11 or higher
 - Maven
-- Consumer key/secret pair from an tenant specific Oauth Application created for API management.
+- Consumer key/secret pair from a tenant specific Oauth Application created for API management.

 ## Setup and Installation